emdecaiman/chaos-type/README.md

 ## About

-Chaos Type is an improved version of of the orginal "[Chaos Keys](https://devpost.com/software/chaos-keys)" game, which was initially developed during SystemsHack 2024, where it won the Chaos Chefs Award.
+Chaos Type is an improved version of the orginal "[Chaos Keys](https://devpost.com/software/chaos-keys)" game, which was initially developed during SystemsHack 2024, where it won the Chaos Chefs Award.
 It was a beginner friendly, twelve-hour Hackathon I participated in.
 It's designed as a fast-paced typing exercise aimed to improve your typing skills and reaction time.

 ## Features